knobs-dials/square-stat/README.md

 # squarestuff

-Experiment with squarified treemaps representing things like CPU and memory use - in text shells.
+Text-shell squarified treemaps presenting things like CPU and memory use - in text shells.

-Tries to group some known cases, in particular a bunch of kernel stuff into a group called kernel.
+Tries to group some known process sets, e.g. kernel stuff, systemd stuff, and unknown-but-tiny ones into 'sumsmaller' so they don't fall away.
+A shell isn't exactly high resolution, and this is for a glanced overview.

 Depends on the
 - curses